corda/corda/docs/source/tutorial.rst

 world, and (code) contracts as imposing logical relations on how facts combine to produce new facts.

-For example, in the case that the transfer of an asset cannot be performed entirely on-ledger, one possible usage of the model is to implement a delivery-vs-payment lifecycle in which there is a state representing an intention to trade, another state representing an in-progress delivery, and a final state in which the delivery is marked as complete and payment is being awaited.
+For example, in the case that the transfer of an asset cannot be performed entirely on-ledger, one possible usage of the model is to implement a delivery-vs-payment lifecycle in which there is a state representing an intention to trade and two other states that can be interpreted by off-ledger platforms as firm instructions to move the respective asset or cash - and a final state in which the exchange is marked as complete.
+The key point here is that the two off-platform instructions form pa rt of the same Transaction and so either both are signed (and can be processed by the off-ledger systems) or neither are.

 As another example, consider multi-signature transactions, a feature which is commonly used in Bitcoin to implement various kinds of useful protocols.
 This technique allows you to lock an asset to ownership of a group, in which a